De Jong's pipes- and ceramic workshop in Gouda

 De Jong's pijpen- en aardewerkfabriek in Gouda

-This article describes the history of a small factory named "De Jong's pijpen- en aardewerkfabriek" in Gouda, the Netherlands, a family-company founded in 1934 and active till 1977.
-After a brief history the products are described, among which we find traditional clay tobacco pipes, souvenir pipes, also slib casted pipes with paintings in Delft blue, and all sorts of small souvenirs and gifts.
+Article on the history of a small factory named "De Jong's pijpen- en aardewerkfabriek" in Gouda, the Netherlands, a family-company founded in 1934 and active till 1977, including the products such as tobacco pipes and souvenir pipes.

 The start of a career